Power-balancing dual-port grid-forming power converter control for renewable integration and hybrid AC/DC power systems: Abstract

 \section{Abstract}

 In this work, we investigate grid-forming (GFM) control for dc/ac power converters in emerging power systems that contain ac and dc networks, renewable generation, and conventional generation.
-We propose a novel power-balancing GFM control strategy that simultaneously forms the converter ac and dc voltage (i.e., dual-port GFM), unifies standard grid-following (GFL) and GFM functions, and is backwards compatible with conventional machine-based generation.
+We propose a change in control paradigm to a universal dual-port GFM control strategy that simultaneously forms the converter ac and dc voltage (i.e., dual-port GFM), unifies standard functions of grid-following (GFL) and GFM (e.g., primary frequency control, maximum power point tracking) in a single universal controller, and is backwards compatible with conventional machine-based generation.
 Notably, in contrast to state-of-the-art control architectures that use a mix of grid-forming and grid-following control, dual-port GFM control can be used independently of the converter power source or network configuration.
-Our main contribution are stability conditions that cover emerging hybrid ac/dc networks as well as machines and converters with and without controlled power source, that only require knowledge of the system topology.
+Our main contribution are stability conditions that cover emerging hybrid ac/dc networks as well as machines and converters with and without controlled power source, that only require partial knowledge of the network topology.
 Finally, a detailed case study is used to illustrate and validate the results.